coverclock/com-diag-hazer/README.md

 # Build

-Clone and build Diminuto (used by gpstool although not by libhazer).
+Clone and build Diminuto, which is used by gpstool although not by libhazer.
+(Or follow the directions in the Diminuto README.)

     cd ~
     mkdir -p src
     cd src
     git clone https://github.com/coverclock/com-diag-diminuto
     cd com-diag-diminuto/Diminuto
+    make pristine
+    make depend
-    make pristine depend all
+    make all

 Clone and build Hazer.
 (If you don't build Diminuto where the Hazer Makefile expects it, some minor Makefile hacking might be required.)